Skip to main content

 • data.issues is an empty list

-This verifies that your installation works and that Visor can parse the scenario correctly.
+This verifies that your installation works and that visor can parse the scenario correctly.
 The output.report field in the example is accepted by the schema, but the current report writer always emits the standard report set regardless of that list.

 Run your first scenario

-visor run checkout-smoke.json --mock --output artifacts-test
+visor run checkout-smoke.json --app-id com.example.app --output artifacts-test

 • summary.txt